How to Write Attractive Rental Listing Descriptions (With Examples)

 3. Identify Terms

-Renters also need to know when the property is available and what lease terms the landlord is willing to accept.
-Make this language as clear and simple as possible so there is no room for misinterpretation.
+Renters also need to know when the property is available and what lease terms the landlord will accept.
+Make this language as simple as possible so there is no room for misunderstandings.

 Mention any Important Rules

-Feel free to add a few brief details about the expectations like who covers the utilities or if there is no Airbnb allowed.
-Don’t forget to list any HOA policies or ground rules from the start including:
+Feel free to add a few brief details about the expectations like who covers the utilities or if no Airbnb is allowed.
+Don’t forget to list any HOA policies or ground rules from the start, including:

 • Pet policy